ChicoState/ux-klhatashita/uxulta.md

 ![Ulta Image 2](assets/uxulta2.jpg)

 While looking through my favorites page, I became confused by the lack of a picture for certain items **(7)**.
 When clicking on the entry, I would sometimes be sent to a full profile, similar to image **(5)**, but sometimes be sent to an error page, an inconsistency without any way for me to get help.
 This could could be improved by implementing both [Consistency and Standards](https://www.nngroup.com/articles/ten-usability-heuristics/) and [Help and Documentation](https://www.nngroup.com/articles/ten-usability-heuristics/).

+In order to get the most bang for my buck, I want to use point multipliers to increase my rewards.
+Ideally, I would like to find items that are both 50% off for the event, and included under the 3x points **(8)**.
+Clicking "Shop Now" brings me to a screen listing all the items included.
+I am unable to view which items will be on sale in that interface, so I have to cross refrence by either searching each item individually, or ooking through all 1000 products.
+This is unfortunatly inconvenient.

 ![Ulta Image 3](assets/uxulta3.jpg)

+[Consistency and Standards](https://www.nngroup.com/articles/ten-usability-heuristics/) are also lacking when I attempt to figure out what products are included in the point multipliers.
+When I click on the line in image **(10)**, it reloads the home screen.
+When I click on the line in image **(11)**, it loads a list of products.
 ![Ulta Image 4](assets/uxulta4.jpg)

+Overall, I was able to accomplist my goal of navigating through the sale and getting the best possible deal.
+Most of the mobile app was clearly labeled and easy to navigate.
+Unfortunatly, it was not the most efficent,